HetTalati11/Ipl_auction_sim/README.md

 ## Notes

-This began as a work-in-progress exploratory project.
-The cleaned version keeps the useful data pipeline and adds enough structure for future modelling work, such as team-specific roster inputs, more realistic bidding curves, and live auction state.
+This is still a work-in-progress exploratory project.